Distance Learning Complaint Process for Out-of-State Students

 Loyola University Maryland places in highest regard the establishment and maintenance of a campus environment of interpersonal care and personal responsibility.
 Only when such a community exists can the University fulfill its goal to ensure the intellectual, ethical, social, and spiritual development and growth of its students.
 Honesty, integrity, and assuming responsibility for the welfare of self and others are characteristics of such a community.
 Loyola, therefore, sets high expectations of its students, as well as members of its faculty, administration, and staff, for conduct that supports the maintenance of a caring community.
 Students are expected to conduct themselves in such a manner as to ensure the health and welfare of all members of the Loyola community.

 To these ends, students are expected to conform to all policies and regulations of the University.
 These include officially adopted policies such as the Harassment and Discrimination Policy and Procedures, Employee Grievance Policy and Hearings Procedures, Policy on Consensual Relationships, Loyola University Maryland Alcohol Policies and Procedures, and Ethical Use of Technology Policy, as well as policies on academic integrity and regulations concerning parking and the use of the Loyola-Notre Dame Library.
-Copies of these documents are accessible online on the graduate students policy page.
 Many of these policies specify procedures for handling alleged violations.

 However, students who have exhausted all internal Loyola complaint procedures and who remain unsatisfied may file a complaint with the appropriate agency in the state where the student resides.
 The Student Grievance Contact Information for Individual States provides phone numbers, emails and/or links to state education agencies.

-Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), 3624 Market Street, Philadelphia, PA 19104; 267-284-5000.
+Loyola University Maryland is accredited by the Middle States Commission on Higher Education (MSCHE), 1007 North Orange Street, 4th Floor, MD #166, Wilmington, DE 19801; 267-284-5011.
 The MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.
-The Commission’s policy on filing complaints can be found on its website.
+See the Commission’s policy on filing complaints.

 Loyola Distance Education Student Complaints